ashleybc/metagenome-only/example-content/README.md

 Can be found at: https://www.ebi.ac.uk/ena/browser/view/PRJEB14154?show=reads

-In example code, I have used the first 5 pairs of 150 bp read Generated FASTQ files
+In example code, I have used the first 5 pairs of Generated FASTQ files

 ## Set 2